Managing Energy Use and Reducing Greenhouse Gas Emissions

 ■Target

-Toray Group's greenhouse gas emissions (Scope 1 and 2) reduction target was established in the CSR Roadmap 2022.
-The Group as a whole implemented systematic reduction measures with the goal of achieving a 20% reduction of greenhouse gas emissions per unit of revenue by fiscal 2022, compared to fiscal 2013.
+Toray Group's greenhouse gas emissions (Scope 1 and 2) reduction target was established in the CSR Roadmap 2025.
+The Group as a whole implements systematic reduction measures with the goal of achieving a 40% reduction of greenhouse gas emissions per unit of revenue by fiscal 2025, compared to fiscal 2013.

-Overall greenhouse gas emissions (Scope 1 and 2) for Toray Group in fiscal 2022 decreased by 10.9% year on year to 4.89 million tons-CO2 equivalent.
-In terms of per unit of revenue, the Group reduced emissions by 34.6%5 compared to the baseline year of fiscal 2013.
-This reduction was due to efforts to reduce greenhouse gas emissions to the bare minimum (energy-conserving through process improvement, utilization of renewable energy, and reduction of coal use at group plants outside of Japan, etc.), as well as an increase in sales revenue groupwide.
+Overall greenhouse gas emissions (Scope 1 and 2) for Toray Group in fiscal 2024 decreased by 6.3% year on year to 4.64 million tons-CO2 equivalent.
+In terms of per unit of revenue, the Group reduced emissions by 42.8% compared to the baseline year of fiscal 2013.
+In addition to an increase in groupwide sales revenue, the reduction was due to efforts to achieve a maximum reduction of greenhouse gas emissions (such as improving processes to conserve energy, utilizing renewable energy, and reducing coal use at group plants).

 Greenhouse Gas Emissions (Scope 1 and 2) and Greenhouse Gas Emissions Per Unit of Net Sales (Per Unit of Revenue) (Toray Group)